Jacse/themes-for-brackets/CONTRIBUTING.md

 * Please use 4 spaces instead of tabs.
 * Make sure there is a new line at the end of the file.
 * Install csslint extension and make sure there are no errors.

+How to use csslint
+1 Clone the git repository https://github.com/Jacse/themes-for-brackets.git
+1 In brackets select open folder and open the themes-for-brackets folder that contains this CONTRIBUTING.MD and the .csslintrc file
+1 With .csslintrc in the root folder and the extension installed in brackets it will now work!